usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 size:2048
 ```

+Be careful that these value can be changed between 2 games for the same core.
+For example SNES games
+have differents SRAM size.

 ### CORE_READ `<memory_name>` [`<offset>` [`<size>` [`<offset2>` `<size2>` ....]]]

 Read one or more ranges from a memory.
 The emulator will send a binary reply.